DSchoutsen/HA_connection_Xtend/README.md

 This sensor retrieves every 2 minutes (120 seconds) the specified sensordata from the Xtend API.

 > [!NOTE]
+>
-> The fields in the URL above are the entities used on the Xtend dashboard described in a paragraph below.
+> * The fields in the URL above are the entities used on the Xtend dashboard described in a paragraph below.
 No need to request more fields then neccesary.
-If you want to use Opentherm boiler data as well, you also need to add the
+> * If you want to use Opentherm boiler data as well, you also need to add the [sensor_intergas_xtreme.yaml](/config/sensors/sensor_intergas_xtreme.yaml) to the _sensors_ folder.
-> There are a lot more fields available from the Xtend API.
+> * There are a lot more fields available from the Xtend API.
 See the file [Known Xtend Codes](Known_Xtend_codes.md) or [parse-message.js](https://github.com/thomasvt1/xtend-bridge/blob/main/parse-message.js) from thomasvt1
->

 > [!TIP]
 > Don't configure a scan interval above 300 (5 min).
 In my experience the wifi connection will disconnect due to inactivity and you need to repeat the previous paragraph, including climbing the stairs to push the button on the Xtend.